b3nj4m/hubot/docs/deploying/windows.md

 ## Starting, stopping, and restarting brobbot

-Every brobbot install has a `bin/brobbot` script to handle starting up the brobbot.
+Every brobbot-instance install has a `./index.sh` script to handle starting up the brobbot.
 You can run this command from your git checkout on the server, but there are some problems you can encounter:

 * you disconnect, and brobbot dies